URL vs URI: Key Difference Between URL and URI

 Ven diagram of URI and URL

-As mention in the above diagram, “your name” can be a URI because it identifies you.
-It cannot be URL since it does not assist any person to find your home location.
+As mentioned in the above diagram, “your name” can be a URI because it identifies you.
+It cannot be a URL since it does not assist any person in finding your home location.

-On the other hand, “your home location” can be URI as well as URL.
-The reason is both identify you and gives a home location for you.
+On the other hand, “your home location” can be a URI as well as a URL.
+The reason is to both identify you and give you a home location for you.

 Syntax of URL